AaltoSciComp/scicomp-docs/aalto/zulip.rst

 The primary distinguishing feature of Zulip is **topics**, which allows one to make order out of a huge number of messages.
-By using topics, you can narrow to a certain thread of conversation (while not hiding all the older conversations from the main view).
+By using topics, you can narrow to a certain thread of conversation while not losing sight of the overall flow of messages.

 .. toctree::
    :hidden: